XarkLabs/PDQ_GFX_Libs/README.md

 PDQ_GFX_Libs
 ============

-An optimized fork of Adafruit's GFX library (and drivers) for Arduino (AVR).
+An optimized fork of Adafruit's GFX library (and LCD drivers) for Arduino (AVR).

 This is a replacement "re-mix" of the Adafruit GFX library and associated hardware drivers.